patzacher/WFO_Fuzzy_Join/README.md

 2) Fuzzy joins with large data sets and the complete taxonomic backbone consisting of ~1.5 observations using parallel processing and data frame chunking.

+Text preprocessing is completed before completing the matching operations.
+Preprocessing aids the matching process by reducing the size of the data set, resulting in fewer operations, and removing text that is not likely to contain words of interest.
+Specifically, we use the [tm](https://cran.r-project.org/web/packages/tm/index.html) package to remove punctuation and numbers, and convert all text to lowercase.
+We then remove stop words (e.g., "is", "are", "the").
+Lastly, the abstracts are converted to n-grams (e.g., word chunks) of a length specified by the user (e.g., 4-word chunks).